 Where to Find Sources of Manure

-Farms and zoos are your best bets for finding free manure, however as gardening becomes more and more popular, farmers and zookeepers are wising up and selling their manures as an additional source of income.
-Even if they aren't giving it away, it is still quite inexpensive, if you have a truck to go and pick it up yourself.
-Plan on a quick trip to the car wash, if you do.
+Farms and zoos are your best bets for finding free manure, however as gardening becomes more popular, farmers and zookeepers are wising up and selling their manures as an additional source of income.
+Even if they aren't giving it away, it is still quite inexpensive, especially if you have a truck to go and pick it up yourself.